angeliquejw/mm-test/source/journal/2015-04-10-first-test.html.markdown

 ---
-title: Example Article
+title: First Test
-date: 2012-01-01
+date: 2015-04-10
-location: Baltimore
+location: Detroit
-tags: example
+tags: test, first, woot
 ---

 This is an example article.
 You probably want to delete it and write your own articles!